Vizuri/openshift-cicd-pipeline/exercises/Exercise-9/index.md

         from *Commit directly ...* to *Create a new branch ...*

    * Enter the branch name `release/1.0`.

+    <img src="../images/new_release_branch.png" alt="new_release_branch" width="30%">

+   * Click on the *Commit Changes* button
      >IMPORTANT: At this point do not perform a pull request yet

-    <img src="../images/new_release_branch.png" alt="new_release_branch" width="30%">

-   * Cick on *Scan Multibranch Pipeline Now* button.
+   * Go to Jenkins and cick on *Scan Multibranch Pipeline Now* button.
      This will trigger a develop and release branch build.

    * When prompted choose "Proceed" to deploy container to test and production environments.

+### Complete the Pull Request of the release branch into the develop branch
    * Go back to Gogs and now complete the pull request:

     <img src="../images/release_pull_request.png" alt="pull_request" width="30%">